-If the chambers are cleaned with ethanol or HCl, please be aware that these are potential hazardous agents to your sample middle of the chamber and leave it there
+If the chambers

+are cleaned

+with ethanol or

+HCl, please be

+aware that these

+are potential

+hazardous agents

+to your sample

 4. Follow the sensor signal and the temperature for several hours/over night

 Sealing the chambers

 Proper sealing of the chambers is extremely important.
 If the chamber is exposed to air, capillary forces will pull up water.
 If measuring in a water bath, make sure that the rack and all chambers are completely submerged in it.
 When measuring in the gas phase, seal the lids by adding 0.5 % sterile agar solution into the capillary tube, without air bubbles, using a syringe with a small needle (Verboven et al 2001).
 Close the chamber with the agar filled lid and place it into a water bath so that the lid is covered with water.